 There is presently no public market for the 2003 Warrants.
 Our common stock is currently traded on the Nasdaq Small Cap Market under the symbol "DCTH" and on the Boston Stock Exchange under the symbol "DCT."
-At May 1, 2003, our common stock had a closing price of \$1.05 per share and our 2000 Warrants had a closing price of \$0.30 per Warrant on the Nasdaq Small Cap Market.
+At May 13, 2003, our common stock had a closing price of \$0.65 per share and our 2000 Warrants had a closing price of \$0.15 per Warrant on the Nasdaq Small Cap Market.
 The actual initial public offering price of the units will be based upon the market price of our common stock and by negotiations between Roan/Meyers Associates, L.P., as the representative of the underwriters, and us.

-We have applied for listing of our 2003 Warrants on the Nasdaq Small Cap Market and the Boston Stock Exchange under the symbols "DCTHZ" and "DCT&W," respectively, and the listing of the additional shares of our common stock contained in the units.
-If our application for listing is not approved by the Nasdaq Small Cap Market or the Boston Stock Exchange, the underwriters may not proceed with the offering.
-We were notified by Nasdaq that, based on our stockholders' equity at September 30, 2002, we no longer meet one criterion for continued listing on the Nasdaq Small Cap Market.
+Our 2003 Warrants have been approved for listing on the OTC Bulletin Board and the Boston Stock Exchange under the symbols "DCTHZ" and "DCT&W," respectively.
+The listing of the additional shares of our common stock contained in the units on the Nasdaq Small Cap Market has also been approved.
+We have been notified by Nasdaq that, based on our stockholders' equity at September 30, 2002, we no longer meet one criterion for continued listing on the Nasdaq Small Cap Market.
 Based on the estimated net proceeds of the offering, we expect to meet this criterion immediately following this offering.
 However, if we do not raise additional capital, we will likely fall below the minimum stockholder equity requirement during 2003.